 In 2012, of the 41,502 drug overdose deaths in the United States, 22,114 (53 percent) were related to pharmaceuticals.

-And the most up-to-date research shows that in 2015 52,404 Americans died by overdose.
-OVERDOSE DEATHS ARE THE ONLY CAUSE OF DEATH THAT CONTINUES TO RISE AT AN ALARMING RATE!
+And the most up-to-date research shows that in 2016 over 60,000 Americans died by overdose.
+OVERDOSE DEATHS ARE THE ONLY CAUSE OF DEATH THAT CONTINUES TO RISE AT THIS ALARMING RATE!

-We at the harris project believe that there will be significant decreases in these numbers once COD becomes something that the general population understands.
-The link between mental health issues and substance use/abuse is undeniable, and the need for integrated and comprehensive treatment is critical.
+There will be significant decreases in these numbers once COD becomes something that the general population understands.
+The link between mental health challenges and substance misuse and/or addiction is undeniable, and the need for integrated and comprehensive treatment is critical.
 Together we will bring COD: out of the shadows and into the light.